samuelsmith442/new-travel-journal/README.md

 # Getting Started
-Install the dependencies and run the project in watch mode
+Install the dependencies and run the project
 ```
 npm install
-npm run build # or watch to rebuild on change
-open index.html
+npm start
 ```

-Note that using Webpack is obselete and this archive has been provided for compatibility reasons.
-Prefer using Vite, check it at https://vitejs.dev
+Head over to https://vitejs.dev/ to learn more about configuring vite
 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜